 Free ORV Weekend

 Consider purchasing an ORV license or trail permit for the season.
 Fees generated through the sale of ORV licenses and trail permits are reinvested back into the ORV system.
-These important dollars help fund trail expansion, maintenance and infrastructure improvements, such as bridge and culvert construction and repair, as well as law enforcement and the offsetting of damage created by illegal use.
-The cost is $26.25 for an ORV license and $10 for a trail permit for a total of $36.25.
+These important funds help pay for trail brushing, signage, maintenance, bridge and culvert construction, maintenance of trailhead amenities and other expenditures.